KaninPongtanavong/Cyclistic-Bike-Share-Analysis/README.md

 * The average ride distance is 2.114 km.
 * The average ride duration is 22.94 minutes.
 * 93.24% of the rides are one-way trips (1,428,157 rides) and 6.76% are round trips (103,564 rides).
-  * The average ride distance and duration for casual riders that used the bike for one way trip are 2.267 km and 21.35 minutes, respectively.
+  * The average ride distance and duration for casual riders that used the bike for one-way trips are 2.267 km and 21.35 minutes, respectively.
   * The average ride duration for member that use the bike for round trip is 44.82 minutes.
 * 873,005 rides by casual riders used classic bikes.
   * The average ride distance and duration for casual riders that use classic bike is 2.071 km and 25.75 minutes, respectively.